Twinbrook–Silver Spring Line: History

-Discontinuation of Route

 On June 25, 2017, route J5 was officially eliminated due to low ridership and WMATA's budget crisis.

-Resident Opposition

 Residents and the Montgomery County City Council voiced concerns over the proposed WMATA changes.
 Many riders relied on the J5 to work, as it's a cheaper alternative to the Red Line.
-A Change.org petition was launched by Takoma Park resident Javel Wilson in an effort to save the J5.
-The petition gained at least 334 supporters by June 25, 2017.
-Javel Wilson stated in the petition:
+Montgomery County Councilmember Tom Hucker also joined the fight to save the J5.
+In a letter to General Manager Paul Wiedefeld, Hucker stated:

 The J5 bus line is vital to current riders to get to and from work each day.
 There are no alternative METRO bus lines that serve the same route.
 Eliminating the J5 bus line will cause most commuter daily commute times to increase by 50 to 100% or more as they will have to take the red line train through the city or take at least two buses to travel from home to work each day.
 Not only will the trip times increase drastically the daily commute cost will quadruple for many current J5 riders.

-Montgomery County Councilmember Tom Hucker also joined the fight to save the J5.
-In a letter to General Manager Paul Wiedefeld, Hucker stated:

-Many people depend on the J5 route every day, If Metro needs to save money, it should consider other options such as reducing the number of daily runs or reroute it, rather than eliminate it entirely.
-Elimination of this route will significantly impact the daily commutes of many County residents who rely on it to get to work, school, and home in a timely manner, As you know, residents who rely on public transportation often do so of necessity and avoid costlier modes, including Metrorail, to make ends meet.
-While WMATA has suggested alternative routes, including the Red Line, it is important to note that each alternative route would require additional fare payment, longer travel time, or route transfers, all of which directly affect a rider's commute.

-According to WMATA, ridership was low for the J5 and it was not making enough money to keep the route operating.
-Residents opposed a plea deal to change the J5 route in order to help out other Ride On and Metrobus routes, fewer runs of the J5, or use smaller buses for the J5.
-However as of 2020, the J5 has not been reinstated.
+According to WMATA, ridership was low for the J5, and it was not making enough money to keep the route operating.
+Residents opposed a plea deal to change the J5 route to help out other Ride On and Metrobus routes, fewer runs of the J5, or use smaller buses for the J5.

+During WMATA's Better Bus Redesign open comment summary, riders expressed that WMATA return the J5 to service or have a new service travel via the Capital Beltway.
+Despite this, WMATA did not include a service along the Capital Beltway between Silver Spring and Twinbrook in its revised draft proposal.